 Membrane filtration is a process that can separate the suspended particulate matter from the soluble and fluid components by the pressure forcing water or any kind of carrier fluid through a porous membrane.
 Having specific ratings of the pore sizes, membrane filters can keep the particles that are bigger than the size of the pores through the process of surface capture, as well as the particles which are smaller than the pore size of the membrane filter, can be kept by other types of mechanisms.

 Membrane filters are useful tools for different purposes, so before you select the membrane filter for the applications, it’s important to know the types of procedures you are going to have, such as cross-flow filtration, ultrafiltration, microfiltration, nanofiltration, and reverse osmosis.

-Being the pressure-driven process, reverse osmosis is used to treat process, drinking, and aquarium water.
-We can also find them in where producing juice concentrates and treating wastewater.
+Being a pressure-driven process, reverse osmosis is used to treat process, drinking, and aquarium water.
+We can also find them where producing juice concentrates and treat wastewater.